Last tested with version 3.1.0 on July 1, 2018

 A fast responsiveness will allow the player's mind to create a direct link between their actions and the results in the game.
 A responsive game becomes an extension of the player's body.
 Any slight delay can break the link between the player's mind and the game.
 This can substantially, yet subtly, decrease the enjoyment of playing a game.

 What initially hooked me on Splatoon was the concept, but what kept me playing for over 900 hours was the game feel that hinged on its incredibly responsive motion controls.
-I want to have the same experience with Splatoon 2.

-Nintendo: Please fix this.
+Nintendo: Please fix this in Splatoon 3.